ndr-repo/ThatsMyType/README.md

 # Testing Methodologies

 I created a spreadsheet using the IANA resources provided from the webpage above.
 It has served me as a good reference for testing possible DNS types.
+The spreadsheet is available in the docs folder here.

 <img width="1540" alt="IANA_References" src="https://github.com/user-attachments/assets/cc57d3ec-e851-4664-8058-b12d73b0d281" />